-Fit for 55 also includes measures to improve the energy efficiency of buildings and transport.
-This represents an opportunity for companies specialising in energy-saving solutions such as smart home systems, insulation products and low-emission vehicles.
-EU strategies show the importance of saving and efficiency in heat and electricity use.
-Market analysis confirms a great lack of energy efficiency in production, but also for example in energy efficiency in construction, which is indicated as one of the main sources of emissions.
+This represents an opportunity for companies specializing in energy-saving solutions such as smart home systems, insulation products and low-emission vehicles.
+EU strategies show the importance of energy savings and efficiency in heat and electricity use.
+Market analysis confirms a great lack of energy efficiency in manufacturing, but also for example in construction, which is identified as one of the main sources of emissions.

-Low-carbon technologies:
+Low-carbon technologies